 - having unusual reactions to the way things smell, taste, look, feel, or sound

-People with mental illness require social support and care, in addition to support from healthcare providers.
-If you have a loved one who is suffering from any mental illness, show support by listening to them, researching their conditions, offering to help with everyday tasks, and being patient and understanding.
-Even just being there for them will go a long way.
+People with mental illness require social support and care from both family and healthcare providers.
+If you have a loved one who is suffering from a mental illness, show support by listening to them, learning about their condition(s), and offering to help with everyday tasks.
+More importantly, be patient and understanding.

 Hello Health Group does not provide medical advice, diagnosis or treatment.